Top Five Hidden Gems

 Bearded Lake

 Headed towards Tywyn is a signpost for Happy Valley.
-About three miles along this road is the starting point for a 2.5 mile walk to Bearded Lake, a natural beauty spot above Aberdyfi.
-This is a lovely walk with stunning views as you approach the lake.
-The lake is covered in water lilies from late June through to September.
-This is what is thought to have given the lake its name.
-However, it is said that a very large hairy monster lived in the lake and the name “bearded” refers to this creature.
+About three miles along this road is the starting point for a 2.5 mile walk to Bearded Lake - a natural beauty spot above Aberdyfi.
+This is a lovely walk with stunning views.
+The lake is covered in water lilies from late June through to September, and it is thought that this is what gives the lake its name.
+However, it is said that a very large, hairy monster lived in the lake and that “Bearded” refers to this creature.
 Legend has it that this monster was dragged out of the lake by King Arthur’s horse.
-The indentation in the rock by the lake is said to have been the hoof print from King Arthurs Horse.
+The indentation in the rock by the lake is said to have been the horse's hoof print.

 Dolgoch Falls